przadka/faf/README.md

 # Fire And Forget (FAF)

 FAF is a command line tool designed to streamline your GTD (Getting Things Done) workflow.
-By capturing and processing any text input using a sophisticated language model, FAF structures your data and stores it directly in a Google Sheet for future actions.
+By capturing and processing any text input using a large language model, FAF structures your data and stores it directly in a Google Sheet for future actions.

 FAF enables you to take quick notes, schedule follow-ups, and more, saving precious time in your day.
 All this without direct interaction with your email service or other APIs; it simply organizes actions into your Google Sheet via an IFTTT webhook.

 ## Features

-- **Text Processing**: Utilizes a powerful language model for processing and understanding input.
+- **Text Processing**: Utilizes a large language model for processing and understanding input.
 - **Google Sheets Integration**: Communicates with Google Sheets through IFTTT, storing processed information for subsequent actions.
-- **Command Line Interface**: User-friendly and easy-to-use for quick data input.
+- **Command Line Interface**: easy to integrate cli data input.

 ## Getting Started